 Pathable's free educational webinars count for one hour CEU credit towards your CMP certification or re-certification.
 If you can not attend, but would like to view a recorded version at a later date, please register using the link provided.
 Recordings will be made available to all who register.

 Your conference is over, but that doesn’t mean your work is.
 The weeks after your event are one of the most important periods of the planning process.
-In this webinar, Hubb founder and longtime conference planner Allie Magyar will share how you can recover from the toll of your event, what you do on your first day back in the office, how to analyze your event and then use that to start the next planning process.
-Be a master of the day after with this webinar!
+In this webinar, Hubb founder and longtime conference planner Allie Magyar, CMP will share how you can recover from the toll of your event, what you do on your first day back in the office, how to analyze your event and then use that to start the next planning process.
+Be a master

 In today’s distracting world, attention spans are shorter than ever, and people are even busier.
 As a presenter or meeting sponsor at an event, it’s tough to compete with the constant distractions diverting your audience’s attention.
 This webinar shares how you can capture more.